Thief with stroller and someone elses backpack in Palmanova

 The Civil Guard caught a woman trying to steal the backpack of a mother traveling with a stroller on the Palmanova promenade.
-The agents, in prevention duties, observed her manipulating the bag.
-When discovered, she left the items and tried to flee with an accomplice.
+The officers, on prevention duties, observed her tampering with the bag.
+Upon being discovered, she dropped the items and tried to flee with an accomplice.
 Both were intercepted and found to have extensive records for the same method.

-A woman tries to steal a backpack from a stroller, while an accomplice flees; the Civil Guard intercepts her on the Palmanova promenade.
+A woman attempts to steal a backpack from a stroller, while an accomplice flees; the Civil Guard intercepts her on the Palmanova promenade.

 The anti-theft technology that fails against human cunning 🔒

-Systems like backpacks with RFID lockable zippers or proximity alarms via Bluetooth can deter occasional thieves.
+Systems like backpacks with RFID-lockable zippers or proximity alarms via Bluetooth can deter occasional thieves.
 However, in crowded environments like a promenade, the human factor remains critical.
-User distraction or the criminal's skill in opening zippers unnoticed surpasses any sensor.
+User distraction or the criminal's skill in opening zippers unnoticed overcomes any sensor.
 Experts recommend combining cable locks with active environmental surveillance, as no device replaces constant attention.

 The stroller as a new-generation tourist decoy 👶